Cascabela thevetia

-Cascabela thevetia (syn: Thevetia peruviana) is a poisonous plant native throughout Mexico and in Central America, and cultivated widely as an ornamental.
+Cascabela thevetia (synonym Thevetia peruviana) is a poisonous plant native throughout Mexico and in Central America, and cultivated widely as an ornamental.
 It is a relative of Nerium oleander, giving it a common name yellow oleander.

 Etymology

 'Cascabel', 'cascavel' or 'cascabela' is Spanish for a small bell, a snake's rattle or a rattlesnake itself.
 The allusion may also be to the plant's toxicity comparable to the venom of a rattlesnake.
 The latin specific name thevetia commemorates André de Thevet (1516-1590), a French Franciscan priest and explorer, who explored Brazil and Guiana (where the plant is known as chapéu-de-napoleão, ie, Napoleon's hat).

 Description

 Cascabela thevetia is an evergreen tropical shrub or small tree.
 Its leaves are willow-like, linear-lanceolate, and glossy green in color.
 They are covered in waxy coating to reduce water loss (typical of oleanders).
 Its stem is green turning silver/gray as it ages.
 Flowers bloom from summer to fall.
 The long funnel-shaped sometimes-fragrant yellow (less commonly apricot, sometimes white) flowers are in few-flowered terminal clusters.
 Its fruit is deep red-black in color encasing a large seed that bears some resemblance to a 'Chinese lucky nut.'